7 Days, 6 Nights

 Zone: Glacial, High Alpine & Low Alpine

-Around midnight you will be awoken by a cup of hot tea and a light snack after which you will start ascending to Stella Point(5739m) which is in the crater rim.
-The trek to Stella Point is through heavy scree; to increase your chances of making it, you will have to maintain a consistent pace as you push toward the crater rim.
+Around midnight, you will be awoken by a cup of hot tea and a light snack, after which you will begin ascending to Stella Point (5739m) on the crater rim.
+The route to Stella Point is through heavy scree; to increase your chances of making it, keep a consistent pace as you push toward the crater rim.

-From the summit start the descent to Mweka Camp through Stella Point and Barafu Camp.
-Once at Barafu Camp, you will take a short and enjoy a warm meal and break; thereafter descend further to Mweka Camp(3,100m).
+Depart from the summit for Mweka Camp via Stella Point and Barafu Camp.
+Once at Barafu Camp, you will take a short break and enjoy a warm meal before continuing your descent to Mweka Camp (3,100m).

 Dinner and overnight accommodation at Mweka Camp (3100m).